 If your registration was successful, you should see a success page with a link to confirm your account.
 Confirm your account and try to log in to the application to make sure authentication is working.

 You can play around with the registration page some more to test all the validations you added in the backend.
 For example, test the timeout by loading the registration page and then waiting a few minutes before submitting it.
-If the fingerprint data expired, you should see the following error:
+If the visitor data expired, you should see the following error:

 If your app passes all these tests, congratulations!
 You've successfully implemented additional security in an ASP.NET web app that prevents users from registering too many accounts in a short period.